nuagenetworks/nuage-kubernetes/kubernetes-standalone-deployment/kubernetes-1-installation.rst

                 serviceNetworkCIDR: 192.168.0.0/16
                 hostSubnetLength: 8

-Make sure the **image** parameter is correctly set to the Nuagekubemon docker images version pre-loaded on master nodes:
+Make sure the **image** parameter is correctly set to the Nuage monitor docker images version pre-loaded on master nodes:

 ::